homearanya/Personal-Portfolio/src/pages/index.md

 ---
 templateKey: home-page
-excerpt: "Carlos Gonzalez is a front-end web developer based in Howick, South Africa"
+excerpt: 'Carlos Gonzalez is a front-end web developer based in Howick, South Africa'
 headerArea:
   heroImage:
     alt: Carlos Gonzalez in the Drakensberg Mountains of South Africa